Timmilli/POV/README.md

 - `std` for a standard clock
 - `dig` for a straight clock
 - `img` for an predefined image
+- `txt` for a clock with a text display

 ### Other command